GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/batch-data-ingestion/README.md

 ### Route configuration

-- Static routes configured to *private* and *restricted* IPs roles.
+- Static routes configured to *private* and *restricted* IPs routes.
 For more information see [Routing options](https://cloud.google.com/vpc/docs/configure-private-google-access#config-routing) in the documentation.

 ## Generate sample credit card .csv file